What we can support

 To support your (non-peculiar) language we need to know the following things about it:

-If "loccount -s" shows that this extension is already in use, what pattern-match can be performed on a program source to check that it is in your language?
+2. If "loccount -s" shows that this extension is already in use, what pattern-matches can be performed on a program source to either check that it is in your language or exclude it from being in your language?

 (* This is (* a legal *) block comment *)